-- diagnose liver diseases that cannot be diagnosed with blood or imaging tests
+- diagnose liver diseases when doctors can’t confirm a diagnosis with blood or imaging tests

 - help determine the best treatment for liver damage or disease

-How does a person prepare for a liver biopsy?
+How do I prepare for a liver biopsy?

-Talking with a health care provider.
-People should talk with their health care provider about medical conditions they have and all prescribed and over-the-counter medications, vitamins, and supplements they take, including
+Also talk with your doctor about any allergies and medical conditions you have and all the prescribed and over-the-counter medicines, vitamins, and supplements you take, including

 - blood thinners

 - complementary or alternative medicines